 Native Goat Breed Still at Risk Despite Population Growth

-Hákon Bjarki Harðarson, a prominent voice from the Farmers’ Association of Iceland, highlighted the pressing need for increased funding to bolster this vulnerable sector.
-“We want to see higher payments,” he asserted.
+Hákon Bjarki Harðarson, a prominent voice from the Farmers’ Association of Iceland, has been direct about what needs to change.
+“We want to see higher payments,” he said.
 “Currently, there’s government support for milk and feed, but none for meat production.”

-Harðarson continued, emphasizing the importance of reviving meat production alongside livestock payments.
-“Our goal is to elevate the population and mitigate extinction risks,” he explained.
+Harðarson has also stressed that getting meat production back on its feet, alongside better livestock payments, is central to any real recovery.
+“Our goal is to elevate the population and mitigate extinction risks,” he said.

 The post was originally published on Iceland Review.